slevin/talks/oopwtf/slides.md

 move it to something that is more awesome, and by more awesome I mean reduces the burden of future changes

+maybe last as my version

+every line of code is born in the furnaces of Mt.
+Change?

 ---

 so without refactoring, the kind of oop that leverages duality of syntax is too hard